 Can I Give My Dog an Enema?
-Answer: Yes
+Answer: Yes, when appropriate

 Constipation is a common problem in dogs, and so is the opposite, diarrhea.
 It’s a dog’s nature to be eating things they shouldn’t be, and most of the things that go into them other than dog food will create some sort of digestive trauma.